revbayes/revbayes.github.io/tutorials/brownian/index.md

 You may have wondered how the continuous trait model and the molecular sequence model are combined.
-This happened automatically when you used the same tree parameter ‘psi‘ for both models.
+This happened automatically when you used the same tree parameter `psi` for both models.
 Since both models share now the same parameter, they will be used for a joint analyses.
 The model function thus will construct the joint model graph for the continuous trait model as well as the molecular sequence model.